BOOM OR BUST - An early look at the impact of COVID-19

 Once we get to the other side of COVID-19, Central banks and Governments globally will continue to pump money into the system.
 They will do so by Quantitative Easing, which is code for printing money.
 You have no doubt heard the phrase 'cash is king' in recent times.
 Cash is king until COVID-19 is over and then you are likely to see a tsunami of cash race into markets as bets are placed.
 Markets know that Central banks and Governments will cheapen money in an attempt to fight off deflation and optimistically attempt to create inflation.
 They know this because it is the only path available to fight off depression.

 The Australian Dollar (AUD) has been sold off in the past month, given our economy's dependency on China.
-From a property market perspective, this could entice ex-pats to consider parking cash in Aussie property.
+From a real estate perspective, this could entice ex-pats to consider parking cash in Aussie property.
 In the short term, ex-pats are likely to enjoy the twin benefits of a falling AUD and softening property prices.

 Survival & Recovery